 Here at CGaP you will be part of an experienced team of enthusiastic, highly motivated Research Assistants, under the management of a Senior Scientific Manager.
-Your role will include the culture and manipulation of parasite lines in the lab, co-ordinate the transfer of samples to and from the faculty team, troubleshoot issues, identify areas for process improvement as well as training more junior staff.
+Your role will include the culture and manipulation of iPSCs in the lab, co-ordinate the transfer of samples to and from the faculty team, troubleshoot issues, identify areas for process improvement as well as training more junior staff.

 In addition to the lab work we expect our Advanced Research Assistants to have strong time management and organisational skills and be excellent communicators.
 As a department we strive to work together where possible to build a culture of continuous process improvement.
 We also expect and support all staff to take part in department and institute wide initiatives.

 This is an excellent opportunity for a motivated and adaptable individual to support the cutting edge science delivered within Cellular Generation and Phenotyping.

 - Degree in Biological Sciences, or equivalent qualification